180,000 Minnesota seniors register for COVID-19 vaccine lottery

 The majority of those who become infected with the coronavirus experience mild or no symptoms, although they might be able to infect others.

-Since the pandemic began, 440,596 of those diagnosed with COVID-19 are considered to be no longer infectious and are not expected to isolate.
+Since the pandemic began, 440,596 of those diagnosed with COVID-19 are considered to be no longer infectious.

 Glenn Howatt • 612-673-7192